-Speech pathologists help adults and or children who have speech, communication, swallowing, and language disorders by evaluating, diagnosing, and treating these disorders.
-A speech pathologist may specialize in certain types of speech disorders or help people with a wide variety of speech and communication issues.
-For example, some work exclusively with children in the school setting, helping with speech and language development, while others work at medical facilities helping those with swallowing disorders or aphasia.
-Still others open up a private practice, offering a wide variety of speech and communication services.
-Whatever they choose to do, speech-language pathologists always help improve others’ ability to communicate.
+Speech pathologists help people with speech, communication, swallowing and language disorders by evaluating, diagnosing and treating these disorders.
+A speech pathologist may specialize in certain types of speech disorders or help people who live with various speech and communication challenges.
+Some pathologists work exclusively with children in school settings, helping them with speech and language development, while others work at medical facilities, helping those with swallowing disorders or aphasia.
+Some may own private practices, where they offer a range of services.
+Whatever work environment or specialty they choose, speech-language pathologists help individuals to improve their communication abilities.

 Online MS: Pursue SLP Certification.
 Study FT/PT